 The PDF Technical Working Group (TWG) is a collaborative organization of PDF software developers who use the TWG's resources to share their knowledge and experience of PDF technology in a vendor-neutral space.

 Members of the PDF Association are entitled to participate in online and in-person PDF TWG meetings, subscribe to the PDF TWG listserv, access the PDF Association's Jira, and much more!
-Review the benefits and options for membership, or get in touch with PDF Association Executive Director Duff Johnson to learn more!
+Review the benefits and options for membership, or get in touch to learn more!

 The first ISO-standardized specification for PDF, ISO 32000-1:2008 (PDF 1.7), is available for free by special arrangement between ISO and Adobe Systems.
-Note that Adobe’s Extension Levels are not part of the ISO standard.
+Note that Adobe’s proprietary Extension Levels to ISO 32000-1:2008 are not part of the ISO standard.

-The PDF Association maintains a public GitHub repo allowing developers worldwide to report issues with the PDF specification.
+The PDF Association maintains a public GitHub repo allowing developers worldwide to report issues against many of the PDF ISO standards.